mikeemoo/line-drawing-path-extractor/README.md

 # Line Drawing Path Extractor

-A deep learning technique for extracting clean paths from line drawings, featuring two complementary models:
+A deep learning model for extracting skeleton lines from images using query points.

-1. Skeletonization Model: Extracts clean, single-pixel-wide skeleton lines from input drawings
-2. Repair Model: Fixes damaged or incomplete skeleton lines

-## Models

-### Skeletonization Model
+## Model Architecture

-- **Input**: Grayscale line drawings with varying line thickness
-- **Output**: Single-pixel-wide skeleton lines
-- **Architecture**: Enhanced deep neural network with:
-  - Encoder path with dilated convolutions for larger receptive field
-  - Decoder path with skip connections for precise localization
+The PathExtractionNet is designed to extract a single skeleton line given an input image and a query point.
+It uses a combination of:

-  - Residual blocks for better gradient flow
+- Dilated residual blocks for multi-scale feature extraction
-  - Final sigmoid activation for binary output

-### Repair Model
-- **Input**: Damaged skeleton lines (with gaps, overdraw, or missing segments)
-- **Output**: Clean, continuous skeleton lines
-- **Architecture**: Specialized U-Net style network with:
-  - Dilated convolutions in middle layers for context awareness
+- Self-attention mechanism for global context
-  - Skip connections to preserve fine details
+- Skip connections for preserving spatial information
-  - Focus on local and global line connectivity
+- Gradual channel reduction for final prediction

+### Input
+- Grayscale image: [B, 1, H, W]
+- Query point: [B, 2] containing (y,x) coordinates

+### Output
+- Probability map: [B, 1, H, W] indicating the likelihood of each pixel being part of the skeleton line

 ## Training Data

 The models are trained on procedurally generated data with the following characteristics:
 - Random line drawings with varying thickness
 - Controlled line complexity (number of points, curves)
-- Simulated damage for repair model training:
-  - Random pixel removal
-  - Line thickness variations
-  - Overdraw effects
+- Generated using line_drawing_dataset.py with customizable parameters

 ## Installation
 `pip install -r requirements.txt`